ppy/osu-wiki/wiki/Glossary/en.md

 Star priority has two meanings:

-1. Atar priority is a method of helping Beatmap Nominators to find beatmaps worthy of bubbling and later ranking.
+1. Star priority is a method of helping Beatmap Nominators to find beatmaps worthy of bubbling and later ranking.
    - The star priority of a beatmap is determined by how many mod posts that have gained kudosu in the beatmap's thread, the sum of kudosu stars the map set has received.
    - A kudosu star can be given by any user to any map, though shooting a kudosu star comes at the price of one kudosu.
    - The conversion rate was formerly three kudosu for one kudosu star that increased the Star Priority by two.